sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 The parseInt() function parses a string and returns an integer.

+	var age = "10";
-	var a = parseInt("10")
+	var a = parseInt(age)

-parseFloat()
+	console.log(age) // prints the string "10"
+	console.log(a) // prints the number 10

+The parseFloat() function parses a string and returns a floating point number.

+	var price = "9.99";
+	var pFloat = parseFloat(price);
+	var pInt = parseInt(price);

+	console.log(price) // prints the string "9.99"
+	console.log(pFloat) // prints the number 9.99
+	console.log(pInt) // prints the number 9

 Functions
 ---------

-Functions are the core part of your javascript program
+Functions are the core part of your Javascript program.
+They specify functionality.

 There are 2 ways of declaring a function.